As the British winter rolls on, it’s worth asking what you can do about sniffly noses and sneezes at your warehouse.

 “Technically competent” usually refers to the amount of knowledge your staff has about racking inspections.
 To reach that level of competence, we would recommend rack safety inspection training.
 However, we would also recommend that staff who have been ill should not perform this sort of task.
 Research shows that, even after you’ve recovered from the physical effects of a cold or flu, your reaction time and other brain functions can remain impaired.

 With that in mind, it’s worth giving more than one member of staff racking inspection training.
-In the UK, the exact frequency of internal rack safety inspections is left to the discretion of the PRRS (Person Responsible for Racking Safety).
+In the UK, the exact frequency of internal rack safety inspections is leave to the discretion of the PRRS (Person Responsible for Racking Safety).
 However, in Canada, the government recommends daily racking inspections from staff.

 Whatever racking inspection frequency your PRRS decides on, it’s worth having several people (possibly even all of your staff) trained on racking safety inspections so that you are able to deal with days off from illnesses.